tmtsoftware/csw/docs/src/main/services/event.md

 The provided implementation of Event Service is backed up by Redis.
 The above example demonstrates creation of Event Service with default Redis client options.
-You can optionally supply a RedisClient to the EventStore from outside which allows you to customize the behaviour of RedisClient used by Event Service, which in most often be required in test scope only.
+You can optionally supply a RedisClient to the EventStore from outside which allows you to customize the behavior of the RedisClient used by Event Service, which will usually only be required in testing.

 RedisClient is an expensive resource.
 Reuse this instance as much as possible.

-Note that it is the responsibility of consumer of this API to shutdown Redis Client when it is no longer in use.
+Note that it is the responsibility of the consumer of this API to shutdown the Redis Client when it is no longer in use.

 Scala
 :   @@snip [EventServiceCreationExamples.scala](../../../../examples/src/main/scala/example/event/EventServiceCreationExamples.scala) { #redis-event-service }